 The Supervisory Board is supported by the Advisory Boards and Regional Committees representing the various member communities of the organisation.
 The Advisory Boards are consultative bodies that define the priorities of the association’s work.
 The Executive Board, a smaller group of Supervisory Board members, mentors the senior management.

-New streamlined governance framework introduced in June 2019.
+New streamlined governance framework was introduced in June 2019.